 - Golf clubs

-From 1st March 2013 firearms will be prohibited from all kulula and British Airways (operated by Comair) flights.
+No firearms are allowed on any all kulula and British Airways (operated by Comair) flights.

 To ensure that all our flights to Windhoek, Harare and Mauritius comply with the law, the South African Government has introduced some in-flight restrictions and security measures to all routes outside of South Africa.